Doctrine · The Carved Form

 Short form: Train yourself so you can be useful.

 Self-mastery enables clarity, service, and courage.
-Discipline is training, not a performance.
+Discipline is training, not performance.

 • Commitments: routines, restraint, skill-building, reliability under stress.